Personalized consulting • insight • planning

 The investment management process is comprised of three inter-related pieces that are continually adjusted to meet changing life situations and market opportunities.

 The process begins with a thorough assessment of the Client's current situation and life plans.
 This assessment is essential to understanding the purpose or objective of the savings in the context of a wealth plan.
-Factors considered are: short & long term goals; net worth; and current and retirement cash flow.
+Factors considered are: short and long term goals, net worth, followed by current and retirement cash flow.
 Once defined, a specific investment plan is designed and then continuously managed to assure the client's financial goals are in line with the investment strategy.

 Life Goals | Financial Health | Wealth Plan